cJoshLo/Train-Reporter/README.md

 Version 0.0.1:
 The application can scrape the dynamic website and return the full alert messages for the E line webpage.

+Version 0.0.2: Application can now take the scraped html content and break it into categories and save it to an excel file.

+Version 0.0.3: Application can now determine if the Alerts on the webpage are new from the last time the application was run.